Beniam-Kumela/lorenz-visualizer-py/README.md

 ## Dependencies

-This project depends on the following libraries which are all compiled into the .exe:
+This project depends on the following Python libraries:

 - matplotlib
 - tqdm